 Hauser: I tend to exercise the same amount.
 The only way that I can make exercise a regular part of my life is to make sure that I schedule it in and that those around me know that it’s important to me.
 This way, I don’t need to make excuses to make time to exercise (and I don’t have as many excuses to not exercise!).
 It also saves me time if I know what equipment and time is required and when and where I’m going to exercise so that I don’t have to spend time figuring this out when I’m tired, strapped for time or stressed.

 For me, exercise is an essential part of stress-management (along with adequate sleep and eating a healthy diet) and contributes substantially to maintaining a positive mood.
 I also find that I’m more productive when I exercise than when I don’t— exercise is one of my favorite times to process ideas and come up with solutions to things that I’ve been “stuck” on.

 Gardner: Whatever your normal exercise routine might be, if you have one, it can go either way over the holidays.
 It can be easier to exercise if you have more time than usual for leisure activities and you have ready access to whatever you need (e.g., walking or running trails, a pool, weights).
 But it can be harder if your holiday schedule is packed with travel and commitment, and if some of your terrain or equipment access is limited.

 Either way, think of taking the opportunity to try something other than your regular exercise routine, such as a reasonably distanced trip to a body of water (ocean, lake, river) or wooded hiking trails where you can participate in some leisurely and extended walks or hikes with family and friends.
 Unplug, and reconnect with the people you care most about, in the places you find most inspiring and peaceful; exercise your body and feed your soul.

-This is the second piece in a three-part series on healthy eating over the holidays.
+This is the final piece in a three-part series on healthy eating over the holidays.